How to Secure Venture Capital: A Series

 The more up to date, comprehensive and quantitative the market analysis is, the better.

-And remember: the most important audience for the competitive analysis is your own team – the deeper your understanding of the market, the better you’ll be able to deploy resources efficiently to win market share.
+And remember: the most important audience for the competitive analysis is your own team – the deeper your understanding of the market via market positioning analysis, the better you’ll be able to deploy resources efficiently to win market share.

 - What is your business model, positioning and pricing?
 This is a great opportunity to illustrate and explain the various competitive pricing strategies in the market and how you will differentiate and succeed.
 Will your business model be SaaS, transaction-based or other?
 Will you position your products or services as value-based or premium?
 Explain where your product or solution fits in the market and why you are delivering and pricing in this manner.
 Frequently, the business model and proper selection of target segments is more important than the pricing itself.